Planeshifter/node-sparqling-star/Readme.md

 To test the created code, you can use a web frontend of a SPARQL endpoint of [DBpedia][dbpedia] such as [Virtuoso](http://dbpedia.org/sparql).

-To fetch results in JSON format inside JavaScript, we have to create a client object that communicates with a SPARQL endpoint.
+To fetch results in JSON format inside JavaScript, we have to create a client object that communicates with a [SPARQL][sparql] endpoint.
 The constructor function Client expects an optional string argument to specify the endpoint.
 If you do not pass an argument, it will default to *http://dbpedia.org/sparql*.
 Since we are fine with this in our current application, we can simply type

 ```javascript
 var sparqler = new sparqls.Client();